 The resolution was drafted by Britain, France and Germany, the three European Union nations that have led negotiations with Iran.
 Ambassadors said discussions between the three EU nations, the United States, China and Russia were only beginning over the resolution.

 "On the strategic objective, there's nothing between the six of us.
 We do not want to see an Iran with a nuclear weapon capability," Britain's Ambassador Emyr Jones-Parry said.
 "On the detail of the resolution, there have been exchanges of views and those will continue."

-Last month, the Security Council issued a nonbinding statement that Iran comply with previous demands to abandon enrichment, which can also be used to make the fissile core of nuclear weapons.
-That statement asked for a report from IAEA director-general Mohamed ElBaradei in 30 days on Iran's compliance.
+Last month, the Security Council issued a nonbinding statement that Iran comply with previous demands to abandon enrichment.
+That statement asked for a report from IAEA Director-General Mohamed ElBaradei in 30 days on Iran's compliance.

 As had been widely expected, ElBaradei issued a report Friday saying Iran had not complied, laying the groundwork for Wednesday's resolution.